aws-samples/eks-automated-multiaz-floating-ip/README.md

 In this case, we create multus network-interface-attachment definition using ipvlan and host-local (you can use other ipam as well).
 In the network attachment, for simplicity, we are just creating a range of 1 IP address.

-Note: In the multus net-attach-def, please define a dummy route and a gw.
-Actual routes are added by the vipmanager container, base don the vipmanager-config configmap.
+Note: In the multus net-attach-def, you dont need to define a route & gw.
+Actual routes are added by the vipmanager container, based on the peer configuration in vipmanager-config configmap(UseSBR or via Intf1Peers,Intf2Peers ).

 ```
 kubectl apply -f vpc/nad-1.yaml